 Sitting practices and reduced stress and back pain for U of Illinois Law School student

 “I’m a 2nd year Law School student at the University of llinois.
 I had lower back pain aggravated by stress and long hours of sitting in classes and studying.
 I was taking pain medication which affected my ability to think or write well.
 A friend had been helped working with Rebecca’s Mindful Moves practices, so I decided to try lessons.

 Pain diminished within the first few weeks of lessons with Rebecca, as I learned to improve my sitting posture and use my breath and body differently.
 I have more awareness of myself, and can release muscle tension during the day, which helps with pain and not reacting to stress as I used to.”

 John S. Champaign, IL

 Executive with 30 year marijuana habit and anxiety

-In our lessons Rebecca taught me how to stop old reactions and habits and how to practice the methods on my own.
+In our lessons Rebecca taught me how to breathe, and stop old reactions and habits – and how to practice the methods on my own.
 I’ve felt good, handled stress and cravings well.”

 Lewis B. Chicago, IL